ErikSimonsen/Master-Thesis-Sourcecode/README.md

 4. Build and install [wrk2](https://github.com/giltene/wrk2/wiki/Installing-wrk2-on-Linux) on the client-host machine that will be used to drive load to the server

-   CentOS / RedHat / Fedora
+   CentOS / RedHat / Fedora (of course dnf can also be used)

     ```shell script
     sudo yum -y groupinstall 'Development Tools'